WHEREAS broadband is recognized as an essential utility by communities and jurisdictions throughout the world; and

 Increases to funding for broadband network support would need to be considered through the government’s budget development process.

 The Government of Alberta response indicates broad support of the resolution’s call for increased action on the part of government and industry in enhancing rural broadband availability and quality.
 RMA is pleased with the direction that the Government of Alberta has taken to this point in prioritizing rural final mile connectivity in their development of a new SuperNet operating agreement.
 The Government of Alberta is currently in the process of developing a rural broadband strategy, and has convened an inter-ministerial working group to do so.
 In early 2018, RMA assisted Service Alberta in promoting a survey to members to gather baseline information on rural broadband service delivery.
 In the fall of 2018, Service Alberta gathered feedback from the RMA Board of Directors on the broadband strategy, including the strategy’s scope, implementation, oversight, and priority areas.
 Service Alberta also provide an update on the strategy to RMA members at the Fall 2018 RMA Convention.
-Service Alberta has indicated that formal information on the strategy will be releasd in early 2019, but at this point it has not yet been released.
+Service Alberta has indicated that formal information on the strategy will be released in early 2019, but at this point it has not yet been released.

 In October 2018, the Government of Canada, in collaboration with provincial and territorial governments, announced their intent to develop a national broadband strategy that will focus on providing high-speed broadband to rural and remote communities across Canada.
 The federal and provincial/territorial governments also committed to collaborating with one another, industry, municipalities, public institutions and Indigenous communities to develop that strategy.
-Although this announcement is encouraging, no details are available related to who lead the strategy development, timelines, cost, or other information.
+Although this announcement is encouraging, details on the formal strategy have not yet been released.

-Despite the positive progress made recently by the provincial and federal governments related to enhancing rural broadband, there is no indication as to when a national strategy will be completed, or ever when work will begin.
+Despite the positive progress made recently by the provincial and federal governments related to enhancing rural broadband, there is no indication as to when a national strategy will be completed.
 Therefore, this resolution is assigned a status of Accepted in Part due to the federal declaration of broadband as a basic telecommunications service and the Government of Canada’s willingness to pursue a broadband strategy, both of which meets the intent of part of the resolution.
 RMA will continue to advocate to Service Alberta for continued progress on a provincial broadband strategy.